 In a region where three-quarters of women give birth at home without the benefit of a skilled birth attendant, Health Equity International places a high priority on increasing access to obstetric care.

-In 2018 more than 3,400 women delivered their babies at SBH, with an additional 170 deliveries at our satellite clinic in the mountain town of Villa.
-Thanks to skilled midwives, nurses and obstetricians, over 99% of women deliver safely and are able to go home with their new babies soon after birth.
+In 2019 more than 4,400 women delivered their babies at SBH, with an additional 140 deliveries at our satellite clinic in the mountain town of Villa.
+Thanks to skilled midwives, nurses, and obstetricians, over 99% of women deliver safely and are able to go home with their new babies soon after birth.

 Haiti has the highest rate of maternal mortality in the western hemisphere.
 Without access to skilled birth attendants and emergency care, giving birth in Haiti can be extremely dangerous—and too often, fatal.
 But women know that SBH is a safe, compassionate place to deliver their babies.
 Many mothers travel from hours away in search of this care, often making long, grueling journeys while in labor.
 They arrive at SBH by car, motorbike, donkey, and even on foot.